PalmStoneGames/kube-cert-manager/docs/deployment-arguments.md

 If you wish to build your own version of the certificate manager, you can optional use a different label/annotation/resource namespace prefix.
 E.g. `-cert-namespace=example.com -tag-prefix=kcm.example.com`.
-You need to ensure your registered Certficate Third Part Resource and Ingress labels/annotations match this setting.
+You need to ensure your registered Certficate Custom Resource Definition and Ingress labels/annotations match this setting.

-- `-cert-namespace` - Namespace to Certificate Third Party Resources, defaults to `stable.k8s.psg.io`
+- `-cert-namespace` - Namespace to Certificate Custom Resources, defaults to `stable.k8s.psg.io`
 - `-tag-prefix` - Prefix added to labels and annotations, defaults to `stable.k8s.psg.io/kcm.`